 2. Hereditary Sarcoma Syndromes

-The Florida Chapter of the American College of Surgeons will be hosting a webinar on Tuesday, February 27th from 7:00-8:00 PM EDT.
-We invite you to join the online presentation on Genomic Assays for Personalizing Cancer Care being presented by Bharti Jasra, MBBS, FACS, Michael R. Shafique, MD, and Jason Starr, DO.
-Listen as they discuss genomic assays for guiding treatment of lung adenocarcinoma, molecular profiling in colorectal cancer, and strengths and limitations of currently available breast-specific genomic assays.
+The Florida Chapter of the American College of Surgeons hosted a webinar on Tuesday, February 27th from 7:00-8:00 PM EDT.
+We invite you to view the online presentation on Genomic Assays for Personalizing Cancer Care as was presented by Bharti Jasra, MBBS, FACS, Michael R. Shafique, MD, and Jason Starr, DO.
+Listen as they discussed genomic assays for guiding treatment of lung adenocarcinoma, molecular profiling in colorectal cancer, and strengths and limitations of currently available breast-specific genomic assays.

 Watch the video on Colorectal Cancer Screening: Florida Initiatives

 The Commission on Cancer, as part of the Florida Chapter, American College of Surgeons hosted, “Colorectal Cancer Screening: Florida Initiatives” on December 4th from 7:00 – 8:00 PM EST. We invite you to join Maryam Sattari, MD, MS Tammy Semelsberger, MBA, and Imee (Imelda) Unto, RN, MSN, OCN as they discuss screening challenges and evidence-based efforts for colorectal screening in Florida.
 This enduring activity is eligible for up to one 1 credit hour of CME and 1 ACS Self-Assessment credit.